-OddStops.com is a website that writes about unusual places.
+OddStops.com is a website that lists unusual places.

 It is owned and operated by Double You Media in Wexford, Ireland.